 6. Staff and volunteers

-All staff and volunteers will have safeguarding training at least once every three years.
+All staff and volunteers including trustee’s chair and vice chair have safeguarding training at least once every three years.

 All staff and volunteers who have direct contact with children and young people will be DBS checked every three years to ensure that they are safe to work with children and young people.